pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

         self.reference_model.eval()
 ```

-In the above code, we load the tokenizer and the models.
+ The code block loads the tokenizer and the models.
 The `policy_model` is the model that we will be training and the `reference_model` is the model that we will be using to compute the KL divergence loss.
-We set the `reference_model` to evaluation mode to disable dropout and other training-specific behaviors, since we will not be updating the reference model during training.
+We set the `reference_model` to evaluation mode to disable dropout and other training-specific behaviors, since we'll not be updating the reference model during training.

 These steps cover the first 3 steps of the algorithm.
 Where the policy model is initialized and the reference model is set to match the policy model.

 ### Data Preparation
 Before we go deeper into the training loop, we need to prepare our data.
-We'll train a model on gsm8k dataset.
+We'll train a model on the [gsm8k](https://huggingface.co/datasets/openai/gsm8k) dataset.
 A math dataset that's been widely used for training reasoning models.
 We'll be using the `datasets` library from HuggingFace to load the dataset and prepare it for training.

 ```python
 from datasets import Dataset, load_dataset